MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 ### Configure cost alerts

 It's important to set alerts for budgets, cost anomalies, and prepaid plan utilization to optimize costs.
 These alerts provide visibility into your cloud spending and enable proactive cost management.
-Manage who receives notifications on alerts and keep the recipient list up to date with current responsibilities and access.
+Be careful to manage notification recipients for alerts and keep the recipient list up to date with current responsibilities and access.
 Some alerts you might create in order to optimize costs include:

 - *Budget alerts*: Set alerts on budgets to track your spending against pre-defined thresholds.
 You can monitor your costs and receive notifications when you approach or exceed the budgeted amount by creating a monthly budget, billing account, or resource group.
 Budget alerts help you to stay informed on your spending and take preventative actions to control costs.
 - *Cost anomaly alerts*: Anomaly alerts notify you about unexpected cost variations that might indicate inefficiencies or abnormal spending patterns.
 You can configure these alerts to identify anomalies in the actual or forecasted costs.
 Use cost anomaly alerts to investigate the underlying cause of a cost variation and take corrective actions when necessary.